cortexproject/cortex/docs/operations/scalable-query-frontend.md

 In order to use query scheduler, both query frontend and queriers must be configured with query scheduler address (using `-frontend.scheduler-address` and `-querier.scheduler-address` options respectively).

-Note that querier will only fetch queries from query frontend OR query scheduler, but not both.
+Note that querier will only fetch queries from query frontend or query scheduler, but not both.
-If configured with both `-querier.frontend-address` and `-querier.scheduler-address`, querier will only use scheduler address.
+`-querier.frontend-address` and `-querier.scheduler-address` options are mutually exclusive, and at most one can be set.

 When using query scheduler, it is recommended to run two query scheduler instances.
-Running only one query scheduler poses a risk of increased query latency during scheduler restarts.
+Running only one query scheduler poses a risk of increased query latency when single scheduler crashes or restarts.
 It shouldn't be necessary to run more than two schedulers.

 When using single-binary mode, Cortex defaults to run **without** query scheduler.